fullptr/anzu/README.md

 * All the common arithmetic, comparison and logical operators.
 * Builtin functions.
 * Intrinsic functions.
     * These are special functions for accessing compiler internals or to perform operations that require specialised op codes in the runtime to be efficient.
 They are prefixed with a `@`.
+They can also accept types as arguments.
+    * `@len(obj)` behaves differently depending on the object.
+If it's an array or span, returns the number of elements.
+If it's an arena, is returns the number of bytes allocated.
+If it's a struct that has a `.len() -> u64` member function, it calls that.
+Otherwise it's a compiler error.
     * `@size_of(x)` returns the size in bytes of the type of object `x`. `x` can also be itself a type.
     * `@type_of(x)` returns the type of `x`.
 Can be used anywhere a type is expected.
     * `@type_name_of(x)` returns a string representation of the type of `x`.
     * `@copy(dst, src)` takes two spans of the same type and copies the contents of one into the other.
 The size of `dst` must be big enough to fit `src`, otherwise it's a runtime error.
 This exists because it can efficiently memcpy the data rather than looping over the elements.
     * `@compare(lhs, rhs)` takes two pointers of the same type and compares them bytewise via memcmp.
-    * `@char_to_i64(c)` takes a char and converts its value to an i64.
-This is always a safe conversion, and will likely be removed for a more general form of casting in the future.
     * `@import(name)` for importing and using other modules (more info below).
 This can only be used in the global scope.
     * `@fn_ptr(func)` takes the name of a function an explicitly converts it to a function pointer.
+    * `@is_fundamental(type)` returns `true` if the given type of one of the builtin types.

 * Memory arenas for allocating dynamic memory:
     ```py